Up the Front: Plot

 Having successfully delivered the plans into the hands of British intelligence, Lurk receives a medal of honour and a promotion.
 He is therefore able to win the love of his beloved Fanny and defeat the machinations of the wicked Sgt.
 Major Groping.

 Cast

 Bob Hoskins' brief appearance in the film represents his mainstream debut.

+Production

+Filming started January 1972.
+It was the first film script from Eddie Braben, a popular television writer.